-Plan Ahead for Your First Night in Your New Home06/23/2017Pack an “Open Me First” Box Even with the smartest planning – you did properly plan for your move, right? – moving a household can be uncommonly chaotic.
+Plan Ahead for Your First Night in Your New Home06/23/2017Pack an “Open Me First” Box Regardless of how thoroughly you planned – you did properly plan for your move, right? – moving a household can be uncommonly chaotic.
 People and boxes and vehicles and this and that and the other are forever coming and going and going and coming and – whew!
 It’s hard to keep your head on straight! … Which is why, when you finally get yourself (and your family?) into your new home and all the delivered boxes are scattered around with all your stuff still in ’em, you’ll need something accessible to help you through your first night.
 The right “something” to have is an “Open Me First” box.
-But that just showcases the value of good planning.
-If you’ve given it some deliberation, you’ll have crammed your first-night “Open Me First” box with … Toiletries Toothbrushes, toothpaste, soap, shampoo, hair conditioner, shavers, skin lotion, and [[whatever else keeps you fresh, hygienic, and looking good towels (also maybe washcloths or loofahs or some such items, depending on your preference) Kitchen/Meal Essentials Various non-perishable foods, as your fridge or freezer may not be hooked up yet – snacks, canned goods, and other such things Plastic or paper plates, cups, utensils, paper towels or napkins (Even if you’d rather order out than cook, you’ll undoubtedly want something with which to eat and drink besides your hands!)
+Of course, that’s where good planning comes in.
+If you’ve given it some deliberation, you’ll have crammed your first-night “Open Me First” box with … Toiletries Toothbrushes, toothpaste, soap, shampoo, hair conditioner, shavers, skin lotion, and [[whatever else keeps you fresh, hygienic, and looking good towels (also maybe washcloths or loofahs or some such items, depending on your preference) Kitchen/Meal Essentials Various non-perishable foods, as your fridge or freezer may not be hooked up yet – snacks, canned goods, and so so on Plastic or paper plates, cups, utensils, paper towels or napkins (Even if you’d rather order out than cook, you’ll undoubtedly want something with which to eat and drink besides your hands!)
 Personal Items Enough clothes for a day or two (Keep it simple … unless you figure on attending a Grand Ball your first night in!)
 Cell phone and other chargers Entertainment Cards Board Games Books and magazines (Your TV and entertainment system probably won’t be up and running yet, so you can rule out bringing along DVDs or Blu-rays.
 You know you’ve been looking for a few minutes to finish reading that new novel, anyway.
 And if you’ve got kids, the cards or board games should keep them sufficiently entertained.
 It is, after all, for just one night … or so!)
 First Aid and Medications There are a lot of compact, inexpensive but properly stocked first aid kits out there.
 Get one!
-You should also plan to bring along any prescription medications you or your family members take.
+Don’t forget to bring along any prescription medications you or your family members take.
 Aspirin (or some other over-the-counter painkiller) would be wise too.
 Remember: the better you plan and the quicker you do it, the smoother your move will go.
 And the better your first night will be in your new home.